 1) It’s real: For once, let’s stop assuming that climate change is a myth.
 It’s real.
 It’s dangerous.
 And we need to act right now.

 2) Use energy efficiently: Small steps can have a huge impact in the long run.
-Start with using CFL bulbs as they consume less energy, turn off lights when not required or any other kind of electronic devices.
+Start with using CFL bulbs as they consume less energy, turn off lights when not required or any other kind of electronic device.

 3) Let’s move as far away as possible from using fossil fuel.